JakobMie/nightlightstats/README.md

     light_location = "D:/nightlights",
     admlevel = 1)

-You get the following image, either by already having the shapefile for Germany adm1 stored in your `shapefile_location` or, if this is not the case, by an automatic download of the shapefile from GADM.
+You get the following image, either by already having the shapefile for Germany adm1 stored in your `shapefile_location`, or, if this is not the case, by the function automatically downloading the shapefile from GADM.

 <img src="germany_adm1.png" width="300">